PSTs Should Never Be in Cloud Storage

 Why PSTs End up in SharePoint and OneDrive

 Versioning is good, so what’s the problem with PSTs?
-Before addressing that question, we should ask why PSTs are in SharePoint Online or OneDrive for Business.
+Before addressing that question, we should ask about why PST storage in SharePoint Online or OneDrive for Business comes about.
 A PST (Personal Storage Table) is for email storage.
 It is a container to allow users to store messages they wish to keep.
 People might have moved PSTs from network file shares into SharePoint, but it’s a bad idea to use PSTs in SharePoint.

 - The PST file format is not intended for concurrent shared access.
 These are personal files.
 If a problem happens with a PST file stored in SharePoint, it might lead to data loss.